spring-cloud/spring-cloud-stream-samples/multi-io/README.md

 * SampleSource - the app that configures two output channels (output1 and output2).
 * SampleSink - the app that configures two input channels (input1 and input2).

-The channels output1 and input1 connect to the same destination (test1) on the broker (Redis) and the channels output2 and input2 connect to the same destination (test2) on redis.
+The channels output1 and input1 connect to the same destination (test1) on the broker (Rabbit) and the channels output2 and input2 connect to the same destination (test2) on Rabbit.
 For demo purpose, the apps `SampleSource` and `SampleSink` are bundled together.
 In practice they are separate applications unless bundled together by the `AggregateApplicationBuilder`.